Promephitis: Characteristics

-The fossil remains of the Promephitis species, like all members of the skunk family (Mephitidae), have a significant extension of epitympanic recess, a chamber of the middle ear, into the region of mastoid and squamous parts of the temporal bones.
+The fossil remains of the Promephitis species, like all members of the skunk family Mephitidae, have a significant extension of epitympanic recess, a chamber of the middle ear, into the region of mastoid and squamous parts of the temporal bones.
 This extension is recognizable as an inflated bulge on the lateral wall of the skull over the mastoid.
 In addition, skunks have specific characteristics of the teeth, especially the molars, which distinguish them from other carnivora.
-The genus Promephitis also shows a distinctive structure of the premolar tooth P4 as well as a very small P2, through which they are distinguishable from other genera.
+The genus Promephitis also shows a distinctive structure of the premolar tooth P^{4} as well as a very small P^{2}, through which they are distinguishable from other genera.

 Distribution and temporal classification

 Species of Promephitis ranged widely in Eurasia, and fossils have been found both in Europe and in Asia.
-They are classified in the late Tertiary, occurring in the middle to late Miocene and early Pliocene epochs less than 10 million years ago.
+Fossils of the genus have been uncovered in Spain, Ukraine, Romania, Moldova, Bulgaria, Greece, and China.
+They lived during the Neogene period, occurring in the Middle to Late Miocene and Early Pliocene less than 10 million years ago.